NimbleStorage/container-examples/docs/DEVOPS_STORAGE.md

   - Create a job in Ansible Tower with the playbook and make it available to a restricted user.

 ## The End
-You have successfully completed the [CONTAINERS 101](README.md) academy provided by HPE.
+You have successfully completed the [CONTAINERS 101](README.md) topics provided by HPE.
+If you have time, please provide your feedback [through this survey](https://www.surveymonkey.com/r/CZZX63T).